ethereum/hive/README.md

 to your local folder.

- *Note: For now `hive` requires running from the repository root as it needs access to quite a number of resource files to build the corrent docker images and containers.
+ *Note: For now `hive` requires running from the repository root as it needs access to quite a number of resource files to build the current docker images and containers.
 This requirement will be removed in the future.*

 # Quickstart command lines